aslanvaroqua/scrape-ksl/README.md

 To enable mongodb... set the settings and uncomment the lines in pipelines.

-Any questions, concerns

-aslan@skylinesdigital.com

-Cheers,
+### info

+A project by Skyscrapy, a service of Skylines Digital USA [skylinesdigital.com](https://skylinesdigital.com/)

 Aslan Varoqua

-Skylines Digital Corp.

 Denver, Colorado USA